nevinbuilds/bruniai-action/docs/configuration.md

 ### Multi-Page Testing

-To test multiple pages, add the `pages` parameter:
+To test multiple pages, add the `pages` parameter as a JSON array:

 ```yaml
 name: Visual Regression Test